There was pregnant pause fit for an ellipsis at the Plath Institute for the Punctuationally Perplexed.

 Frantically, Samuel googled “punctuation” in search of a clue.

-Samuel was enamoured with his discovery.
+Samuel was enamored with his discovery.
 In fact, he couldn’t stop thinking about it.

 He became obsessed with this dynamic piece of punctuation, so much so that he was unable to write anything but a rhetorical sentence.